waelhammoudeh/overpass-4-slackware/Guide/README-DATA.md

 ```
 It is important to note here that initialing overpass database with attic (historical) data from
 an extract (limited area) file is not supported.
 An expermintal approach is shown in this guide
-where queries mentioned above are only available on the command line using "osm3s_query" program.
+where queries mentioned above are only available on the command line using "osm3s_query"
+program, and maintaining the "transactions.log" is problematic since it grows very rapidly.

 **ChangeSet:**
 Objects have tags which can change in values, deleted or new tags get